Exclusion of Liability

 Nothing herein shall constitute or be considered to be a limitation upon or waiver of the privileges and immunities of UNESCO, all of which are specifically reserved.

 It is our goal to minimize disruption caused by technical errors.
-However, UNESCO reserves the right at any time to modify or discontinue, temporarily or permanently the Database, any means of accessing or utilizing the Database at our sole discretion with or without prior notice to you.
+However, UNESCO reserves the right at any time to modify or discontinue, temporarily or permanently the Database, any means of accessing or utilizing the Observatory at our sole discretion with or without prior notice to you.

-The designations employed and the presentation of the material in this database do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+The designations employed and the presentation of the material in this observatory do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-Sources for the Right to Education Database
+Sources for the Right to Education Observatory

 Information from Member States